ywf1/MS5611_NonBlocking_Arduino_Library/README.md

 MS5611_NonBlocking_Arduino_Library

 Developed this library after noticing several other libraries using the MS5611 barometric pressure sensor would block the main execution loop due to how this chip handles conversion.
-This library is very low profile and compatible with all arduino archetectures.
+This library is very low profile and compatible with all arduino architectures.

 A non-blocking driver for the MS5611 barometric pressure sensor.